sophia1ch/zendo_game_dataset_generator/README.md

 ## Installation Methods

 > [!IMPORTANT]
-> The SWI-Prolog environment must be setup on your system for the generation to work.
-Otherwise the scripts won't be able to execute the prolog logic of the project.
+> SWI-Prolog must be installed and properly set up on your system for the generation process to work.
+Without it, the scripts will be unable to execute the project's Prolog logic.

 You can set up the project environment using one of the following methods: